-351.08 Retirement of Cooperative Facilities.
+351.08 Retirement of Cooperative Facilities

-The Cooperative may, upon discontinuance of electric service to Customer, retire and remove all lines, equipment, apparatus, or other facilities which the Cooperative may have installed to provide electric service to Customer.
+The Cooperative may, upon discontinuance of electric service to the Member, retire and remove all lines, equipment, apparatus, or other facilities which the Cooperative may have installed to provide electric service to the Member.
 The Cooperative may, however, abandon in place, in whole or in part its underground lines and equipment in lieu of removing such facilities.

-351.09 Liability for Discontinuance of Service.
+351.09 Liability for Discontinuance of Service

-The Cooperative shall not be liable for any damages of any kind or character resulting from discontinuance or disconnection made pursuant to these rules.
+The Cooperative shall not be liable for any damages of any kind or character resulting from the discontinuance or disconnection made pursuant to these rules and regulations.

-351.10 Refund of Deposit.
+351.10 Refund of Deposit

-After disconnection of service, if service is not reconnected, the Cooperative shall refund the Customer's deposit, plus accrued interest on the balance, if any, in excess of unpaid bills for service furnished.
+After discontinuance of service, if service is not reconnected, the Cooperative shall refund the Member's deposit, plus accrued interest on the balance, if any, in excess of unpaid bills for service furnished.